nickp60/riboSeed/README.md

 `mkvirtualenv riboSeedVE -p python3.5 -i riboSeed `

+You can also clone this repository, and run `python3.5 setup.py install`.

+In the scripts directory, there is a script called `runme.py` which run the pipeline on a small sample dataset.  it should output a folder to your current working dir called integration_tests.

 The trickiest part of this whole business is properly installing SMALT.
-BWA is definitly the easiest option.
+BWA is definitly the easiest option, and the current default mapper, so dont bther with SMALT unless you need to.

-You can also clone this repository, and run setup.py.

 ### Python Requirements: